firas-frikha/Millenium-falcon-challenge/MillenniumFalconBackend/README.md

 ## 🚀 Project Overview

-The objective is to compute the optimal path for the Millennium Falcon to travel from a starting planet to a destination planet within a limited countdown of days.
+The objective is to compute the probability of the Millennium Falcon to travel from a starting planet to a destination planet within a limited countdown of days.
 The survival probability is influenced by:
 - The ship’s **autonomy** (maximum distance it can travel before refueling),
-- **Routes** between planets (with associated travel times),
+- **Routes** between planets,
 - **Bounty hunter appearances**, which reduce survival odds if encountered.

 This backend applies a **Breadth-First Search (BFS)** approach to explore possible paths and determine the one with the **highest survival probability**.